 The first thing I do after every use, I make sure all the joiners and dust bags are cleaned.
-If you see the Makita that’s been in use for over a year, intensively, you won’t believe.
+If you see the Makita that’s been in use for over a year, intensively, you won’t believe it.
 I realized that when dirt remains on these tools for too long, they lose their appeal.
-After cleaning, make sure it’s stored in a cool dry place.
+After cleaning, make sure it’s stored in a cool, dry place.

 Also, check replacement parts and make sure they are always in order.
 Lubricate the joiner frequently whether you are using it or not.
 Also, make sure the blades are sharpened or replaced when necessary.